awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-termination-policies.md

    For example, after your instances launch, you might change the priority order of your preferred instance types\.
 When a scale\-in event occurs, Amazon EC2 Auto Scaling tries to gradually shift the On\-Demand Instances away from instance types that are lower priority\.

-1. Determine whether any of the instances eligible for termination use the oldest launch template or configuration:

-   1. \[For Auto Scaling groups that use a launch template\]

-      Determine whether any of the instances use the oldest launch template, unless there are instances that use a launch configuration\.
+1. Determine whether any of the instances use the oldest launch template, unless there are instances that use a launch configuration\.
 Amazon EC2 Auto Scaling terminates instances that use a launch configuration before it terminates instances that use a launch template\.

-   1. \[For Auto Scaling groups that use a launch configuration\]

-      Determine whether any of the instances use the oldest launch configuration\.

 1. After applying the preceding criteria, if there are multiple unprotected instances to terminate, determine which instances are closest to the next billing hour\.
 If there are multiple unprotected instances closest to the next billing hour, terminate one of these instances at random\.